snowblind-/logstash-input-bbn_f5networks/README.md

 Save and exit the file.

-## Bulding the Elasticsearch index and define types
+## Building the Elasticsearch index and define types

 The f5networks plugin are using a predefined set of indexes and types.
 It's a good practice to define them in advance to make sure that the types are correct and and defined and don't colide with other field names of different types.